Breeding Location:

 Range and Habitat

-Hepatic Tanager: Breeds in southwest U.S. south to Mexico; also occurs from Costa Rica to South America.
-Spends winters south of U.S.-Mexico border.
+Hepatic Tanager: This species breeds in the southwestern U.S. from California east to Texas and south into Mexico; it also occurs from Costa Rica south to South America.
+This species spends winters south of U.S.-Mexico border.
+Rarely, these birds may winter in southern California.
 Inhabits open pine and pine-oak forests.

 Breeding and Nesting